Calanthe/Calanthe.github.io/_drafts/2016-09-29-buggy-snake.markdown

 	for (var g = 0; g < state.level - 1; g++) {

-		//how far move the pixels
+		//how far to move the pixels
 		var glitchOffset = Snake.Game.random(0, state.level - 1);

-		//group of how many columns to move var glitchWidth = Snake.Game.random(1, state.boardWidth * this.pixelsPerCell / 2);
+		//number of columns to move
+		var glitchWidth = Snake.Game.random(1, state.boardWidth * this.pixelsPerCell / 2);

 		//direction of move